syncfusion-content/blazor-docs/blazor/treeview/getting-started.md

 # Getting Started with Blazor TreeView Component

 This section briefly explains about how to include a `TreeView` in the Blazor server-side application.
-Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 To get started quickly with Blazor TreeView, check on this video: